 - Your company’s basic products or services

-- Size and general organization of the company
+- Size and structure of the company

-- Your competitors
+- Your main competitors

 - Your company’s mission statement and values